What You’ll Learn

 Welcome To Meat Cove.

-At the northern tip of Cape Breton is a tiny fishing village called Meat Cove–it’s got about 300 people in it.
+At the northern tip of Cape Breton is a tiny fishing village called Meat Cove–population of about 300 people.
 When we opened up our incubator we got over 450+ applications for 200 spots – and SEVEN of them came from Meat Cove.

 We couldn’t believe it – that’s almost 5% of the population!